joshuacoda/cares-legacy-bookmark-conversion/README.md

 # CARES Legacy Bookmark Conversion

-This project automates the conversion of legacy Microsoft Word (DOCX) bookmarks used in CARES correspondence templates into standardized token placeholders derived from the State CARES Data Dictionary **JSON Path** definitions.
+This project automates the conversion of legacy Microsoft Word (DOCX) bookmarks used in CARES correspondence templates into standardized json placeholders derived from the State CARES Data Dictionary **JSON Path** definitions.

 It supports a full, auditable workflow for modernizing legacy correspondence templates.